This publication is best viewed as a PDF.

 Zeldin, S., & Price, L. A. (1995).
 Creating supportive communities for adolescent development: Challenges to scholars.
 Journal of Adolescent Research, 10, 6–15.

-The following planning matrix provides an overview for guiding conversations and discussions in planning work with underrepresented audiences.
+The following planning matrix provides an overview for guiding conversations and discussions in planning work with hard-to-reach audiences.
 Remember, planning should not be done in isolation.
 Interacting with community members and discussing the specifics of the community are essential to creating successful programs.
 (The Reflective Thinking prompts for each section are found at the end of each chapter.)

 PLANNING MATRIX